Laser Spider Vein Treatment Pittsburgh

 Vein Treatment Insurance Coverage

 Many patients with vein disease suffer from physical as well as cosmetic symptoms.
-These can include but are not limited to: swelling, achiness, heaviness, cramping, itching, and Restless Leg Syndrome (RLS).
+These include: swelling, achiness, heaviness, cramping, itching, and Restless Leg Syndrome (RLS).
 If you experience any of these symptoms then there’s a good chance your medical insurance will cover the Closure® procedure.

 Side effects to IPL treatment?

 Because IPL therapy is non-invasive and a very mild procedure, any side effects are minimal.
 Possible side effects include either darkened or lightened skin, temporary redness, or blistering.